Exaphis/debian-crossgrading/INSTRUCTIONS.md

 Notes before crossgrading
 ---

+#### dpkg/APT error messages

+The crossgrader will spit out many error messages from dpkg.
+This is normal and can usually be safely ignored.

+**DO NOT** use dpkg/APT manually while crossgrader is running; this may cause breakages.

+#### Handling `xxx: ambiguous package name xxx with more than one installed instance` during package removal

+The error is caused by [#812228](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=812228).

+This error commonly occurs while crossgrading the packages `python3-pil` and `python3-cairo`. crossgrader handles these situations by deleting the package's prerm scripts and trying to remove the package again.

+Another option to crossgrade the packages is to manually edit the prerm file and specify the architecture of the package in the calls to `dpkg-query`.

 #### Backup the system

 Crossgrading a Debian install is currently experimental and prone to breakages.
 Please, please, **please** back up your data before continuing!